What Is a Root Canal?

 At Made Ya Smile Dental, our team of restorative dentists routinely screen for tooth decay and damage and seek to treat these conditions as early as possible with a filling or similar restoration.
 If bacteria spread into the internal portion, or pulp, of a tooth, infection results and a root canal is needed to save the tooth from requiring extraction.
 Root canal therapy is a type of endodontic treatments used to eliminate infected pulp tissue from within the tooth, sterilize the root canals, and seal off the area.
 This type of care can alleviate pain in an infected tooth while restoring function and oral health.
 Treating a tooth infection as soon as possible also minimizes the risk of infection entering your bloodstream and affecting your general health.

 Some patients are fearful of having a root canal procedure due to concerns over their comfort during care.
 Our team routinely performs root canals for our patients and caters to those who have anxiety about visiting the dentist.
 We offer sedation dentistry options to place you right at ease during your appointment and effectively numb the tooth and surrounding areas so that you can experience your treatment without worrying about feeling pain.
-If you have a toothache or think you may need a root canal, please do not hesitate to contact our Houston, TX dental team to learn about this procedure and our sedation solutions.
+If you have a toothache or think you may need a root canal, please do not hesitate to contact our Houston, TX dental team to learn about this procedure, how long a root canal takes, and our sedation solutions.
 Treating your tooth now may save you from needing a tooth extraction or more extensive dental care to return health to your smile.

 Root Canal Therapy Reviews

 The need for root canal therapy may arise from a large cavity, decay that reaches the pulp (center) of the tooth, physical injury or trauma to a tooth, or a cracked or fractured tooth.
-Treating any of these conditions as early as possible can minimize the extent of the damage and ultimately your treatment needs.
+Treating any of these conditions as early as possible can minimize the extent of the damage and, ultimately, your treatment needs.
 Infected pulp tissue that remains untreated can spread to the underlying bone and other parts of your mouth and may even threaten your general health.
-If you notice any of the signs and symptoms of an internally infected or damaged tooth, contact our team at Made Ya Smile Dental right away.
-Our gentle chairside approach along with sedation dentistry services can help you enjoy a comfortable and stress-free visit when undergoing root canal therapy.
+If you find yourself wondering, "Do I need a root canal?" or notice any of the signs and symptoms of an internally infected or damaged tooth, contact our team at Made Ya Smile Dental right away.
+Our gentle chairside approach, along with sedation dentistry services, can help you enjoy a comfortable and stress-free visit when undergoing root canal therapy.

 Common signs and symptoms that may indicate the need for a root canal include: